Roam Guide / Fargo, North Dakota

 What should we do?

-Start your day in one of the local coffee shops downtown (Atomic, Moxie Java, or Babb’s).
+Start your day in one of the local coffee shops downtown (Atomic, Moxie Java, or Babb’s) and grab a treat at Sandy’s Donuts, a longtime local favorite.
 Pop into the local boutiques along Broadway and Main Avenue, which are fashion-forward and affordable.
 Work your way to the path that winds along the Red River from the south end of town all the way up north.
 It’s typically bustling on nice days with walkers, joggers, bicyclists, and even fisherman.
 You could spend all day on the smooth, flat trail and the many connected parks along the way.
 There are countless opportunities to cross pedestrian bridges to a parallel trail on the Minnesota side in Moorhead.
 For a truly unique adventure, rent a family-size carriage bike in Lindenwood Park.

 If you are visiting on a Saturday, check out the Red River Market.
 It’s a busy community event in the heart of downtown with live music, food trucks and local vendors.